TurinShayla/BuildBuzz_Final_version/README.md

 Task 3: User is able to add new construction site and notify BuildBuzz authority about new construction

+Additional task: Exploring the local construction sites.

+We used firebase database as realtime database.
+Also, we used GPS and camera as sensors in this project.

 # Important video links:
 # Video link how to use the app